LucasGraphic/nonsequitur/README.md

 # NonSequitur — Autonomous Research & Publishing Platform

-> *Non sequitur* — it does not follow.
-The name is a provocation: in logic, a conclusion that doesn't follow from its premises.
-In practice, an AI pipeline that doesn't follow the industry's obsession with scale, trending topics, and optimizing for what already ranks.
+> *Non sequitur* — in logic, a conclusion that doesn't follow from its premises.
+In practice, a platform that doesn't follow the industry's obsession with scale, reach, and optimizing for what already ranks.
+>
+> *The stack exists to serve one purpose: give a single person the research capacity of a newsroom and the editorial independence of nobody's employee.*

 Most AI writing tools make it faster to write about what everyone is already writing about.
 NonSequitur is built for editorial control: any topic, any angle, any voice — with honest analysis and no PR appeasement.
 Generated entirely on local hardware, published directly to CMS, with no cloud APIs in the core pipeline.